Eastern Turkey Itinerary: How To Explore Upper Mesopotamia

 - Very few restaurants serve alcohol.
 However, I will show you some.
 If you happen to be there during Ramadan, they will not serve you alcohol until after sunset.

 - Do not expect to find many English-speaking people, even among the youth and those working in tourism-related businesses.
 The vast majority of tourists who come to this part of Turkey are Turkish.
 So be prepared with a translation app.
-And a few words of Turkish are always welcome.
+And a few words in Turkish are always welcome.
 Despite their lack of English, the people there are welcoming, helpful and friendly.
 They go out of their way to please their guests.

 How to get to Southeastern Turkey?

-Although Gaziantep, Sanliurfa, Mardin and Diaybakir airports do not have international flights, they all have several daily flights to and from the two Istanbul airports.
+Although Gaziantep, Sanliurfa, Mardin, and Diaybakir airports do not have international flights, they all have several daily flights to and from the two Istanbul airports.
 Domestic flights are reliable and inexpensive.

 So book your international flight to Istanbul and then continue with a domestic flight to one of the cities mentioned above.
 I would recommend booking your domestic flights with Turkish Airlines as they have several daily flights to the following destinations.